KaiHsiangHu/iNEXT.beta3D/README.md

 to the coverage of double the reference sample size (for q = 0).
 <font color=#FF6781>If</font> <code>base = “size”</code> and <code>level
-= NULL</code>, then this function computes the gamma and alpha diversity estimates up to double the reference sample size in each region.
+= NULL</code>, then this function computes the gamma and alpha diversity estimates up to double the reference sample size in each dataset.

 <table class='gmisc_table' style='border-collapse: collapse; margin-top: 1em; margin-bottom: 1em;' >
 <thead>